 Did you know?
 Masthead can help you achieve your competence requirements

 The Masthead Learning Centre provides individuals with an opportunity to manage their compliance, grow, improve their knowledge and learn new skills all in one place.
-By registering on the Learning Centre, you will have access to CPD activities, RE training and RE mock exams , Class of Business training and more.
+By registering on the Learning Centre, you will have access to CPD activities, RE 1 and RE 5 Preparation and RE Mock Exams, Class of Business training and more.

 Masthead has its very own competence register which makes it easy for you to:

 Note: All information and documents relating to training will be retained in accordance with Board Notice 194 requirements.